Mail form by July 31st to: Department of the Treasury, Internal Revenue Service, Ogden, UT 84201-0020

 A one-time extension to file Form 5500-EZ (up to 2 ½ months) may be obtained by filing Form 5558 on or before July 31st.
 For help with this form, please contact your CPA.
-If you don’t have a CPA able to assist you, reach out to us and we can provide a list of CPAs familiar with the Solo 401k and 5500-EZ filing.
+If you don’t have a CPA able to assist you, we can provide a list of CPAs familiar with the Solo 401k and 5500-EZ filing.

 You must submit the amended return using the paper Form 5500-EZ with the IRS.

 No, all participant accounts are under one 401k plan.
-Tally the assets for you and your spouse’s assets.
+Aggregate the assets for you and your spouse’s assets.

 Yes, your outstanding participant loan balance is still a part of your total plan value.